 Airport shuttle to the resort, I arrive at Sandals and am greeted by a parade of blue Bahama Breeze cocktails.
 They’re delicious; seems they’re made with rum, rum, rum and blue stuff.
 Calypso sounds echo through the resort, which is good music for a silky golf swing.
 I’ve hit some balls and listened to steel drums – I’m ready.

 In the grand scheme of things, this Pro-Am is a meaningless round of golf, but it feels like the Super Bowl.
 A quick breakfast and I’m on the range with my rentals.
-The range is a mix of smooth professional golf swings and amateur hiccups.
+The range is a mix of smooth-swinging professionals and amateur hiccups.
 My warm-up approach is business-casual, focus on success with an emphasis on fun.
 I hit wedge through driver and am content with my ball striking.
-I stroll to the practice green to get a feel for the Platinum Paspalum Grass.
+I stroll to the practice green to get a feel for the Platinum Paspalum.
 The greens are rolling well – the hay is in the barn, it’s time to play.

 There’s a Shark spotting on the range 30 minutes before the Pro-Am shotgun start.
 Everyone came to see the signature straw hat with shark logo on the front and Norman doesn’t disappoint.
 He was a brilliant player, the No. 1 player in the world for more than six years.
 Equal to his hall of fame career is his colorful style and bravado.
 Today it’s a white hat, white shirt and Caribbean coral trousers.
 He’s focused on his pre-round routine – it’s the same one he used to win 88 tournaments around the world.
 A crowd of pros and amateurs gather to watch the Aussie get loose.